-Given that the science and application of meteorology rely increasingly on continuous series of measurements using instruments and systems of increasing sophistication, this chapter is focused on the training of those specialists who deal with all aspects of these systems: the planning, specification, design, installation, calibration, maintenance and operation of the meteorological measuring instruments and remote-sensing systems, and the management of observations programmes and networks.
+Given that the science and application of meteorology are basedrely increasingly on continuous series of measurements using instruments and systems of increasing sophistication, this chapter is concerned withfocused on the training of those specialists who deal with all aspects of these systems: the planning, specification, design, installation, calibration, maintenance and applicationoperation of the meteorological measuring instruments and remote-sensing systems. and the management of observations programmes and networks.
 Although to a lesser extent, the chapter also deals with the training requirements for those performing manual observations.
 Competency frameworks for all these specialists are provided in Annexes 5.A to 5.D and are addressed more fully in 5.2.4.
 This chapter is aimed at technical managers and trainers and not least at the observations and instrument specialists themselves who want to advance in their profession.

-Training skilled personnel is critical to the availability of necessary and appropriate technologies in all countries so that the WMO Integrated Global Observing System (WIGOS) can produce cost-effective data of uniform good quality and timeliness.
+Training skilled personnel is critical to the availability of necessary and appropriate technologies in all countries so that the WMO Integrated Global Observing System (WIGOS) can produce costeffective data of uniform good quality and timeliness.
 However, more than just technical ability with instruments is required.
 Modern meteorology requires technologists who are also capable as planners and project managers, knowledgeable about telecommunications and data processing, good advocates for effective technical solutions, and skilled in the areas of financial budgets and people management.
 Thus, for the most able instrument specialists or meteorological instrument systems engineers, training programmes should be broad-based and include personal development and management skills as well as expertise in modern technology.

 Regional Training Centres (RTCs) have been established in many countries under the auspices of WMO, and many of them offer training in various aspects of the operation and management of instruments and instrument systems.
+Regional Training Centres are listed in the annex.
 Similarly, Regional Instrument Centres (RICs) and Regional Marine Instrument Centres (RMICs) have been set up in many places, and some of them can provide training.
+Their locations and functions are listed in Part I, Chapter 1, Annex 1.A, and Part II, Chapter 4, Annex 4.A and are discussed briefly in sections 5.5.1.2, and 5.5.1.3, respectively.